danilouie/blog/daniellelouieblog/content/posts/interactive-viz-cb.md

 ```

 # Example DataFrame {#ex-df}
 Let's create an example DataFrame for our visualization.
-Checkboxes especially helpful for large DataFrames that contain a lot of categories.
+Checkboxes are especially helpful for large DataFrames that contain a lot of categories.
 With interactive checkboxes, we can improve the visibility of our plot by controlling the amount of data that we see (based on their categories); we can also select different data to visualize comparisons for analysis.
 You may use the example DataFrame I created below, build your own, or implement it to your existing code.

 ```python
 # Example DataFrame with Bird Species